-In its inaugural year, the Ford Foundation will connect a total of 100 law school students from Harvard, New York University, Stanford, and Yale Law Schools to current grantee organizations both domestically and internationally to begin an exciting and new venture lasting ten weeks during Summer 2013.
-If selected, each of the 25 Yale Law School students will receive $15,000 over the summer as an intern in the field of public interest law, giving them the opportunity to have substantive and transformative experiences.
+The Ford Foundation will connect a total of 100 law school students from Harvard, New York University, Stanford, and Yale Law Schools to current grantee organizations both domestically and internationally to begin an exciting and new venture lasting ten weeks during Summer 2014.
+If selected, each of the Yale Law School students will receive a stipend over the summer as an intern in the field of public interest law, giving them the opportunity to have substantive and transformative experiences.

 Click here for detailed instructions on how to apply.

 The Mary McCarthy Fellowships provide funding for students’ summer or brief post-graduate work in the public interest.

 Yale Law School Fellowships such as the Liman, Heyman, Bernstein, YLS Public Interest Fellowships, and Robina Fellowships provide funding to help students pursue their public service goals after graduation.
 The YLS Public Interest Fellowship program also supports recent YLS graduates for one year of full-time public interest work.
 An internship/clerkship at The International Court of Justice at The Hague and a YLS Fellowship at the Permanent Court of Arbitration at The Hague is also available.

 More detailed information on these and other fellowship opportunities....

 The Career Options Assistance Program (COAP) is one of the most generous and flexible loan forgiveness programs available at any law school.